RABANAL – MOLINASECA

 Time to reflect at Cruz de Ferro

-Me and Berto brought small stones from South Africa to place here to remember our family and friends.
-I’ve also brought a stone in remembrance of the Healing Hearts support group that I coordinate at the hospital, Mediclinic Panorama, back in Cape Town where I work.
-We’ve also seen this gesture as a celebration to be on this journey – here on the Camino.
+We brought small stones from South Africa to place here to remember our loved ones.
+I also had an additional stone in remembrance of the Healing Hearts support group that I coordinate at the hospital where I work (Mediclinic Panorama, in Cape Town).

 “Donativo” next to the road